pavelMerlin/stable-diffusion-lora-style/readme.md

 File with model weights are not provided because of memory limits.

-Load the LoRA weights and generate new images by running the `LoRA_generation.ipynb` notebook.
+Train model and load the LoRA weights and generate new images by running the `LoRA_generation.ipynb` notebook.

 Provide a prompt for the generation.
 Example: